Sauceke/hotdog/Documentation/Wired.md

     <br>

-5. Mount the LEDs on the second PCB and <br>
+5. Mount the LEDs on the second PCB and
 hook them up to the Nano to each other.

     *Black wire to cathodes.*